1. What is the accreditation status of the ATP?

 12. Is the GRE required for admission?

-GRE scores are not required for application or admission to the ATEP unless students do not meet the minimum 2.75 GPA requirements.
+GRE scores are not required for application or admission to the ATP unless students do not meet the minimum 2.75 GPA requirements.

 13. What is the typical schedule during a given semester?

 Typically, students attend classes in the morning and spend the afternoons and some weekends at their clinical sites.
-The time commitment and schedule for clinical experiences will vary depending on the site and clinical instructor assigned to the student in a given semester.
+The time commitment and schedule for clinical experiences will vary depending on the site and preceptor assigned to the student in a given semester.

 14. How much does it cost per semester?
 What is the average tuition rate?